gnshafreak/ece4180/docs/index.md

     }

-​     The main thread using an FFT library to read analog microphone input and calculate freqency.
+The main thread uses an FFT library to read analog microphone input and calculate freqency.
 The LCD thread updates the LCD screen based on the current frequency reading, performes note calculations, and displays the current closest note to the current frequency.
 This thread also changes the color of the notes in the scale depending on the state of the DIP switches.
 Finally, the third thread reads the values from the DIP switches and outputs calculated frequencies to the speaker depending on switch state.

 ### Videos